Machines for Living Longer

 It’s a surprise to learn it’s only three years older than Chicago’s Reliance Building.

 Neuschwanstein Castle is called a castle but wasn’t designed or built to be defended as one.
 It was sited somewhere that looked like it could be defended as part of The Look, as were its ramparts that look fit for purpose.
-The late ninteenth century liked its novelty authentic.
+The late ninteenth century liked its follies authentic.

 The rot had set in sometime around the fourteenth when the military importance of castles lessened because of 1) Europe generally calming down, and 2) because of the impossibility of constructing masonry walls to resist sustained cannon fire.
 Even so, fifteenth century lords and landowners continued to like the message an imposing and impressive castle sent to those below.